fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 ![](../../images/5/36ea.png)

 <!-- Testejä tehdessä kannattaa siis ehdottomasti varmistaa test runnerista, että testit etsivät niitä elementtejä, joita niiden on tarkoitus tutkia! -->
-When coding tests you should check in the test runner that the tests use the right components!
+When coding tests, you should check in the test runner that the tests use the right components!

 <!-- Muutetaan komponenttia _Note_ siten, että muistiinpanon teksti renderöitään <i>span</i>-komponentin sisälle -->
-Let's change the _Note_ component so that the text of the note is renderer to a <i>span</i>.
+Let's change the _Note_ component so that the text of the note is rendered to a <i>span</i>.

 ```js
 const Note = ({ note, toggleImportance }) => {